designer-edu/designer/docsrc/examples/world.rst

 we get a fresh new copy of the default, initial :code:`World`.
 However, we do not call that function ourselves.

-Instead, we pass the name of the function (without parentheses!) to the code:`when` function, to tell Designer what to do when the game is starting.
+Instead, we pass the name of the function (without parentheses!) to the :code:`when` function, to tell Designer what to do when the game is starting.
 Formally, we are binding the :code:`"starting"` event to our event handler function :code:`create_the_world`.
 Informally, we can say that now the :code:`create_the_world` function will be called on the game's start, in order to create